geonetwork/geonetwork-ui/apps/webcomponents/README.md

 }
 ```

-- add your component in application module `gn-wc.module.ts` `declarations` list.
+- add your component in application module `webcomponents.module.ts` `declarations` list.
-- register your component as a custom element in `CUSTOM_ELEMENTS` const in application module ` gn-wc.module.ts``app.module.ts `, the custom element identifier (i.e web component tag name) must be the same as the Angular component name
+- register your component as a custom element in the `CUSTOM_ELEMENTS` array in application module `webcomponents.ts`, the custom element identifier (i.e Web Component tag name) _must_ be the same as the component folder name

 ```typescript
 const CUSTOM_ELEMENTS: any[] = [